 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the County's basic financial statements will not be prevented, or detected and corrected, on a timely basis.
-We consider the deficiencies described in the accompanying schedule of findings and recommendations as items 2016-01 and 2016-02 to be material weaknesses.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the County's basic financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying schedule of findings and recommendations as items 2016-03 through 2016-05 to be significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
+Given these limitations, during our audit we and the other auditors did not identify any deficiencies in internal control that we consider to be material weaknesses.
+We did identify certain deficiencies in internal control, described in the accompanying schedule of findings and recommendations as items 2017-01 through 2017-05, that we consider to be significant deficiencies.